Kostelec nad Orlicí: Etymology

-The name Kostelec means "fortified church".
-In 1568, the attribute nad Orlicí ("upon the Orlice river") was added to distinguish it from other places with the same name.
+The name Kostelec means 'fortified church'.
+In 1568, the suffix nad Orlicí ('upon the Orlice river') was added to distinguish it from other places with the same name.

 Geography

 Kostelec nad Orlicí is located about 6 km southwest of Rychnov nad Kněžnou and 28 km southeast of Hradec Králové.
 It lies in the Orlice Table.
-The town is situated on the Divoká Orlice river.
+The highest point is at 370 m above sea level.
+The town is situated on the Divoká Orlice River.

 History

 The first written mention of Kostelec nad Orlicí is from 1316, when there was a fortified church.
 In 1341, it was referred to as a market town for the first time.
 Until the 17th century, it was part of the Potštejn estate and shared its destinies and owners.
 In 1454, the estate was bought by King George of Poděbrady, who gave the town its coat of arms.
 The next owners were the Pernštejn family, and from 1558, the Hrzán of Harasov family.
 During their rule, Kostelec na Orlicí acquired many privileges.

 In 1629, the Potštejn estate was sold to the Belgian family of Gramb.
 Kašpar of Gramb bequeathed all his properties to the Jesuit college in Prague, but in 1667 Kostelec was acquired by Václav Záruba of Hustířany (the husband of Františka of Gramb), who won the court case.
 From 1746, Kostelec and Potštejn ceased to have the same owners.
 In 1796, Kostelec was bought by Josef Kinsky, and his family were the last owners of the town until it gained self-government.